-Charles Gerba, the microbiologist at the University of Arizona, Tucson, tested 14 hotel remotes and found that about one-third of them were contaminated with fecal bacteria, and a fifth had traces of semen.
+Charles Gerba, a microbiologist at the University of Arizona, Tucson, tested 14 hotel remotes and found that about one-third of them were contaminated with fecal bacteria, and a fifth had traces of semen.
 Room service, anyone?
 Order up some disinfectant wipes!
-(But don’t forget to take the batteries out first.)
+(But don’t forget to take the batteries out of the remote before cleaning.)

 9. Bed pillows

-That super soft, comfy pillow you’ve been sleeping on (and sweating into) for months is probably filled with dead dust mites.
-Because pillows are warm and moist, they make a perfect breeding ground for the nasty little critters.
+That super soft, comfy pillow you’ve been sleeping on (and sweating on) for months is probably filled with dead dust mites.
+Because pillows get warm and moist, they make a perfect breeding ground for the nasty little critters.

-Consumer Reports suggests washing pillows at least twice a year.
+Consumer Reports suggests washing pillows about twice a year.